-As of March 31, 2022 As of December 31, 202 1 Fair V air Value Carry alue Fair Value Carrying Value 2022 Notes \$ 11 \$ 8 \$ 16 \$ 8
+As of Septer nber 30, 2022 As of Dec ember 3 81, 2021 Fair Value Carrying Value Fair Value C arrying Value 2022 Notes \$ 8 \$ 8 \$ 16 \$ 8

 In connection with the issuance of the 2022 Notes, the Company entered into capped call transactions with certain counterparties affiliated with the initial purchasers and others.
-The capped call transactions are expected generally to reduce potential dilution to the Company's common stock upon any conversion of the 2022 Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2022 Notes, as the case may be, with such reduction and/or offset subject to a cap Under the capped call transactions, the Company purchased capped call options that in the aggregate relate to the total number of shares of the Company's common stock underlying the 2022 Notes, with an initial strike price of approximately \$33.71 per share, which corresponds to the initial conversion price of the 2022 Notes and is subject to anti-dilution adjustments substantially similar to those applicable to the conversion rate of the 2022 Notes, and have a cap price of approximately \$47.20.
-The cost of the purchased capped calls of \$12.9 million was recorded to shareholders' equity and will not be re-measured.
+The capped call transactions are expected generally to reduce potential dilution to the Company's common stock upon any conversion of the 2022 Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2022 Notes, as the case may be, with such reduction and/or offset subject to a cap.
+Under the capped call transactions, the Company purchased capped call options that in the aggregate relate to the total number of shares of the Company's common stock underlying the 2022 Notes, with an initial strike price of approximately \$33.71 per share, which corresponds to the initial conversion price of the 2022 Notes and is subject to anti-dilution adjustments substantially similar to those applicable to the conversion rate of the 2022 Notes, and have a cap price of approximately \$47.20.
 During the three months ended March 31, 2021, the Company amended one of the capped call agreements to reduce the cap price to \$46.68 and recognized modification expense of \$0.2 million in loss on extinguishment of convertible notes and capped call modification on the condensed consolidated statement of operations.
+The cost of the purchased capped call options of \$12.9 million was recorded to shareholders' equity.